 A beautiful young woman named Sapphire (Yvonne Buckingham) has been murdered.
 Her bloodied corpse was found in London’s Hampstead Heath park.
-A seasoned detective (Nigel Patrick) and his young partner (Michael Craig) are called on to investigate the case but as they try to piece together the puzzle of this post-war whodunit the mystery only … Continue reading Bigotry & Bloodshed: SAPPHIRE (1959)
+A seasoned detective (Nigel Patrick) and his young partner (Michael Craig) are called on to investigate the case but as they try to piece together the puzzle of this post-war whodunit the mystery only deepens.
+Behind her tweed skirts and pale complexion, Sapphire was … Continue reading Bigotry & Bloodshed: SAPPHIRE (1959)

 Like many horror aficionados, I enjoy reading horror fiction as well as watching horror movies.
 And as summer makes way for autumn I’ve been indulging in a bit of both.
 Much like my fellow Morlock Richard Harland Smith, I eagerly await this time of year.
-It gives me an excuse to spend my free time focused … Continue reading It’s Lovecraft Season!
+It gives me an excuse to spend my free time focused on all things spooky and scary so that’s what I … Continue reading It’s Lovecraft Season!

 “There was a depth to her.
 On the surface she was a beautiful brunette woman.
 Beneath that–and you could almost get poetic here looking into her eyes–you could see layer, upon layer, upon layer.
-I could probably best, and inadequately, describe it as a kind of exotic mystery.” – Roger Corman on Barbara Steele … Continue reading MISTRESS OF MENACE: BARBARA STEELE IN THE PIT AND THE PENDULUM (1961)
+I could probably best, and inadequately, describe it as a kind of exotic mystery.” – Roger Corman on Barbara Steele There are many reasons why you should turn into TCM … Continue reading MISTRESS OF MENACE: BARBARA STEELE IN THE PIT AND THE PENDULUM (1961)

 Barbara Steele became a cult film icon thanks to her memorable roles in a number of low-budget horror movies but her filmography also includes critically acclaimed art films and interesting British dramas.
-FilmStruck and Criterion Channel subscribers can currently stream four of Steele’s best movies and when viewed together they become a wonderful, rowdy and … Continue reading 10 Fun Facts About Barbara Steele
+FilmStruck and Criterion Channel subscribers can currently stream four of Steele’s best movies and when viewed together they become a wonderful, rowdy and wild introduction to one of my favorite actresses and her … Continue reading 10 Fun Facts About Barbara Steele

 It’s been an interesting, busy and to be honest, an extremely stressful year due to some ongoing medical issues I’m dealing with that you can read more about here: Vertigo: Hitchcock was wrong.
-In turn, I’ve been terribly lax about updating the blog but due to looming work related developments that I’ll be sharing soon, … Continue reading Six Months of Movie Morlocks: May – Oct.
+In turn, I’ve been terribly lax about updating the blog but due to looming work related developments that I’ll be sharing soon, I thought it was time to finally play catch up … Continue reading Six Months of Movie Morlocks: May – Oct.
 2016

 “By the pricking of my thumbs, something wicked this way comes.” – Witch (from William Shakespeare’s Macbeth) Horror films are currently trendy.
 There’s just no getting around that fact.
-But something seems to be amiss between the teenage vampires, 3D piranhas and countless remakes of classic horror films that Hollywood churns out month after month. … Continue reading Bewitching Movies October 1-31 @ Cinebeats
+But something seems to be amiss between the teenage vampires, 3D piranhas and countless remakes of classic horror films that Hollywood churns out month after month.
+I think this trend mirrors something deeply troubling that is … Continue reading Bewitching Movies October 1-31 @ Cinebeats

 Fall has finally arrived in all its gold and copper splendor.
 As I’ve mentioned many times before, Autumn is my favorite season.
 Summer be damned!
-I’m more than happy to see it go and I look forward with unabashed glee to dark mornings, cold evenings and watching lots of horror movies during the month of … Continue reading My Favorite Scream Queen
+I’m more than happy to see it go and I look forward with unabashed glee to dark mornings, cold evenings and watching lots of horror movies during the month of October.

 My blogging buddy Peter Nellhaus over at Coffee, Coffee and more Coffee has asked me to contribute my own list of “20 Favorite Actresses” to a new film meme making the rounds of the blogosphere.
-Frankly I was just going to blow him off and ignore his request because these meme things tend to make … Continue reading The Eyes Have It
+Frankly I was just going to blow him off and ignore his request because these meme things tend to make me nuts but Peter is too nice a guy to … Continue reading The Eyes Have It

 Barbara Steele, December 1963 Happy Holidays!
 I’m afraid that I’ve been really busy this month so I haven’t had a lot of free time to write, but I’ve got a two week vacation planned so you should be seeing a lot more from me soon.
-If you’re in the mood for some vintage holiday fun … Continue reading Happy Holidays!
+If you’re in the mood for some vintage holiday fun check out these links: – Ultra Swank’s Retro Christmas Music … Continue reading Happy Holidays!

-Top: House with Laughing Windows (1976), Deep Red (1975) Middle: The Seventh Victim (1942) Bottom: Black Sabbath (1963), Picnic at Hanging Rock (1975) I wasn’t going to participate in Ed Hardy’s 31 Flicks That Give You the Willies List due to suffering massive list-making burnout following the recent Favorite Foreign Language Film poll (which I … Continue reading 31 Films That Give Me the Willies
+Top: House with Laughing Windows (1976), Deep Red (1975) Middle: The Seventh Victim (1942) Bottom: Black Sabbath (1963), Picnic at Hanging Rock (1975) I wasn’t going to participate in Ed Hardy’s 31 Flicks That Give You the Willies List due to suffering massive list-making burnout following the recent Favorite Foreign Language Film poll (which I still want to write about in more detail), but at … Continue reading 31 Films That Give Me the Willies